minprog/app-studio/40 Problem Sets/30 Watch List/10 Assignment.md

 Remember that movie?
 It came out last year and you really really wanted to see it, and up until now, you totally forgot to watch it.
 A perfect problem to tackle with a small but powerful app!

-Create an app that will help users remind which movies to watch and present this in a simple, elegant user interface.
+Create an app that will help users remember which movies to watch and present this in a simple, elegant user interface.
 Users should be able to search for movies, read descriptions and view poster art, as well as add such titles to a list of movies to watch.
 And of course, they should be able to remove titles from the list as well!

 ![](watch.png)